abdrahmansoltan/Learning-Notes/Computer Science/Data Structures & Algorithms/2-Algorithms.md

 > - to have a benchmark on how our code performs
 > - useful for discussing trade-offs between different approaches
 > - when code slows down or crashes, identifying parts of the code that are inefficient can help us find pain-points in our apps

+- You might think that we don't need to care about Big O because computers are fast, but that's not true. because of 2 reasons:
+  1. Computers are fast, but they're not infinitely fast.
+  2. Data is getting bigger and bigger, so we need to care about Big O. And as the amount of data we're working with continues to grow, it's important to write code that can handle larger and larger inputs.

 ---